Support Page Content

 Personal Property

-The University does not assume liability for a resident’s personal belongings and has no insurance to cover personal or property damage of resident.
+The University does not assume liability for a resident’s personal belongings and has no insurance to cover personal or property damage.
 Therefore, the University strongly recommends that the resident obtain additional coverage, such as a renter’s insurance policy.

 Residents should take the following precautions concerning the protection of their property in the residence halls:

 - When leaving a room, always lock the door and take the room key.
-If a room key is lost, residents should contact staff immediately regarding steps to take for obtaining a replacement.
+If a room key is lost, residents should contact staff immediately regarding steps to take to obtain a replacement.

 - Report lost electronic access cards/fobs immediately.